|

 6.

-3. After dinner and relaxing for a bit we decided it best to start to head out of the country since my machine was on the blink.
-The other sleds in the group were short track machines, so it could be a "hard ol' slog" to get mine towed out over some of the steep hills to the Groomed Trail if it totally failed.
+3. After a delicious lunch and fine relax we decided it best to start heading out of the country since my machine was on the blink.
+The other sleds in the group were short track machines, so it could be a hard time getting mine towed out over some of the steep hills to the Groomed Trail if it totally failed further back in the country.

-1. Since my machine was still moveable but not reliable, I decided to wait there and have a coffee while the crew went on back to Southern Harbor to get my truck and trailer.
+1. Since my machine was still moveable but not reliable, I decided to wait in the Irving station and have a coffee while the crew rode on back to Southern Harbor to get my truck and trailer.
 I didn't want to break down in the middle of nowhere and possibly do more damage to my broken sled.
+All in all it was a great trip into new (to me) terrain which presented amazing new challenges and tested our preparedness when the weather changes and machines break down.

 Cheers, MIKE